awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 Data Wrangler uses the default S3 bucket in the same AWS Region in which your Studio instance is located to store Amazon Redshift query results\.
 To learn more, see [Imported Data Storage](#data-wrangler-import-storage)\.

-If you use the IAM managed policy, AmazonSageMakerFullAccess, to grant a role permission to use Data Wrangler in Studio, your **Database User** name must have the prefix, sagemaker\_access\.
+If you use the IAM managed policy, `AmazonSageMakerFullAccess`, to grant a role permission to use Data Wrangler in Studio, your **Database User** name must have the prefix `sagemaker_access`\.

 Use the following procedures to learn how to add a new cluster\.